2023 Most Popular Rehabilitation Professions Master's Degree Schools in Kentucky

 The colleges and universities below are the most popular for rehabilitation majors pursuing a master's degree.

-Our 2023 rankings named Spalding University the most popular school in Kentucky for rehabilitation and therapeutic professions students working on their master’s degree.
-Located in the large city of Louisville, Spalding is a private not-for-profit college with a small student population.
+Our analysis found Spalding University to be the most popular school for rehabilitation and therapeutic professions students who want to pursue a master’s degree in Kentucky.
+Located in the city of Louisville, Spalding is a private not-for-profit school with a small student population.

 Women make up 85% of the rehabilitation majors at the school.

-Out of the 4 schools in Kentucky that were part of this year’s ranking, Eastern Kentucky University landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Eastern Kentucky University is a great place for rehabilitation and therapeutic professions students working on their master’s degree.
 Eastern is a large public school located in the distant town of Richmond.

 Of the 77 students majoring in rehabilitation at Eastern, 10% are male and 90% are female.